hed-standard/hed-python/README.md

 in this document.
 - [`hed-schemas`](https://github.com/hed-standard/hed-schemas) contains
 the official HED schemas.
 The tools access this repository to retrieve and cache schema versions during execution.
-When a new schema is released, the `hed-python` repository must be updated to include the new release in its local cache.
+Starting with `hedtools 0.2.0` local copies of the most recent schema versions are stored within the code modules for easy access.

 #### Develop versus master versus stable branches